atom/atom/docs/creating-a-theme.md

 changes affect all the components in the system.
 The [styleguide] is a page with every component Atom supports rendered.

-To open the styleguide, open the command palette (`cmd-p`) and search for _styleguide_, or use the shortcut `cmd-ctrl-shift-g`.
+To open the styleguide, open the command palette (`cmd-shift-P`) and search for _styleguide_, or use the shortcut `cmd-ctrl-shift-g`.

 ![styleguide-img]